harjot-oberai/Long-Shadows/README.md

       compile 'com.sdsmdg.harjot:longshadows:0.2'
 }
 ```

-# How does this work ?
-Magic !

 # Examples
 Here are some examples to provide you a head start with using this library.
 The examples are selected to demonstrate almost all the basic features provided by the library.
 So lets start !